yuhongda/vue-skeleton-element/README.md

-# vue-skeleton-page
+# vue-skeleton-element
-A skeleton page component for vue
+A skeleton element component for vue